alan-turing-institute/climate-informatics-2024-ae/process.md

 # Overview & Rationale

-Climate informatics, like many other communities and fields, has software at its heart.
+Climate Informatics, like many other communities and fields, has software at its heart.
 Underlying most publications is a novel piece of software playing some critical role, e.g., embodying a model, processing or analysing data, or producing a visualisation.
 In order for such software artefacts to have the most impact, they should be available, functional, and reusable, such that other researchers can benefit from the work, verify the claims of the paper, and then build upon the software to do more great work.
 These ideals are summarised by the FAIR principles of data, which can be applied to software: research software should be Findable, Accessible, Interoperable, and Reusable.
-In order to help promote [FAIR software](https://www.nature.com/articles/s41597-022-01710-x), Climate Informatics is embarking, for the first time, on an _Artefact Evaluation phase_ for full paper submissions, after those submissions have been acceoted for publication as the conference proceedings in [Environmental Data Science](https://www.cambridge.org/core/journals/environmental-data-science) following the traditional peer-review process.
+In order to help promote [FAIR software](https://www.nature.com/articles/s41597-022-01710-x), Climate Informatics is embarking, for the first time, on an _Artefact Evaluation phase_ for full paper submissions, after those submissions have been accented for publication as the conference proceedings in [Environmental Data Science](https://www.cambridge.org/core/journals/environmental-data-science) following the traditional peer-review process.
 Artefact Evaluation provides an opportunity to embed the values of reproducibility into the publication process in a lightweight opt-in fashion, thus encouraging authors to make software available and the results of the paper reproducible.

 A committee of reviewers, the Artefact Evaluation Committee (AEC), will review the submitted artefacts against three [criteria](./badges): is the software available? is it functional, and can it be used to reproduce the (central) claims or thesis of the paper?